Can Beer Be Part of a Healthy Diet?

 "Most research out there on the healthfulness of beer is geared towards those that consumer moderate amounts on a regular basis.
 Consuming large quantities in a single sitting is not healthy and can actually negate some of the healthy attributes of the beverage."

 So while this research may give you pause on the way to the pub, McCullough said pairing beer with a healthy meal is one good way to utilize the healthy qualities found in moderate beer consumption.
 And does it matter what kind of beer you drink?

 "Many different styles of beer have different amounts of ingredients (malted barley, hops, yeast, and water), and the different health aspects of beer come in different forms from these ingredients.
 Craft beer, for example, probably features more fiber and B-vitamins than does macro beer."

-Can beer consumption be part of a healthy diet?
-To learn more about this research, and to set up an interview, please contact Jay Saunders in the AAEA Business Office.
 As for when five o'clock rolls around today, does a beer a day keep the doctor away?